cruskit/vagrant-ghost/README.md

 * /etc/nginx/certs/server.crt;
 * /etc/nginx/certs/server.key;

+If you have valid certificates, put them in the vagrant directory /certificates (call them server.crt and server.key) and the provisioner will copy them to the above location.

 ### Managing nginx & ghost

 Ghost and nginx are configured to be managed by systemd.
 They are configured for automatic restart on boot.